 Despite this initial success, though, Peloton is now facing a challenge as its stock fell 14% the week of April 21, 2021, following safety concerns from the U.S. Consumer Product Safety Commission.

 Interactive Digital Classes

 Being able to access live classes from the comfort of home has opened up learning opportunities for those who feel shy to work out around others, or simply don’t have the time to make it to the gym.

-Most fitness clubs are now offering live classes, but for a larger timetable and a full interactive experience, many are looking into higher end options.
+Most fitness clubs are now offering live classes, but for a larger timetable and a fully interactive experience, many are looking into higher-end options.